numba/llvmlite/docs/source/user-guide/deprecation.rst

 Schedule
 --------

-- In llvmlite 0.45, support for Typed Pointers in the binding layer will be removed.
+- In llvmlite 0.45, support for Typed Pointers in the binding layer was removed.
 The IR layer will still use Typed Pointers by default.
 - In a future version of llvmlite (>= 0.46), the IR layer will use Opaque Pointers by default.